nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Adding a task with the same task name is not allowed.
-    - For example, if a task with name `OP1` already exists in CLIpboard, entering `add task OP1` will display an error message.
+    - For example, if a task with name `OP1` already exists in CLIpboard, entering `add task OP1` will display an error message inside the log box.

 Examples:
 - `add task OP3`